groupoid/heinz/README.md

 to efficiently represent and compute homotopy groups of spheres, addressing the computational challenges of Cubical Homotopy Type Theory (CCHM).
-Built on a minimal set of primitives—Hopf fibrations (ℝ, ℂ, ℍ, 𝕆), suspension, and n-truncation — HTT leverages fibrations to encode topological structure directly.
-Alongside standard types (Π, Σ, Id), HTT includes natural numbers (ℕ) and an extended order type (ℕ∞) to access group properties.
+Built on a minimal set of primitives—Hopf fibrations (ℝ, ℂ, ℍ, 𝕆), suspension, and n-truncation — HTFF leverages fibrations to encode topological structure directly.
+Alongside standard types (Π, Σ, Id), HTFF includes natural numbers (ℕ) and an extended order type (ℕ∞) to access group properties.
 Key innovations include eliminators for suspensions and truncations, enabling streamlined reductions, and a derivable order function that extracts the order of elements in πₙ(Sᵐ),